City of Fife

 6th Congressional District

-Sen. Emily Randall is running on a progressive and community-forward platform for retiring Rep. Derek Kilmer’s seat representing the 6th Congressional District in the U.S. House.
+State Sen. Emily Randall is running on a progressive and community-forward platform for retiring Rep. Derek Kilmer’s seat representing the 6th Congressional District in the U.S. House.
 Since joining the Legislature in 2019, Randall has been one of the most outspoken advocates of reproductive freedom and accessible health care for all.
 Before serving in elected office, she worked for a number of social justice-focused nonprofits, including Planned Parenthood.

 In her first term in Olympia, Randall worked to expand health care access, reform the tax code, and raise the minimum wage for working people with disabilities.
 This term, she helped achieve major progressive victories through her leadership on bills to expand eligibility for financial aid programs, increase access to HIV treatment, and protect the privacy of patients receiving ultrasounds.
 Now, Randall is running to be a champion for accessible health care, working people, and a healthy environment.
 She wants to take measures to address climate change including investing in clean energy and green infrastructure.
 Randall wants to bring down the cost of American health care by expanding Medicaid, strengthening the Affordable Care Act, and making prescription drugs more affordable.
 She also has plans to strengthen our democracy, improve the quality of public education, and safeguard reproductive freedom.

 Republican state Senator Drew MacEwen is also in this race.
-First elected to the state legislature in 2012, MacEwen has been a staunch conservative voice in Olympia, including opposing clean energy initiatives, resources for Washington students, protections for local wildlife, and commonsense gun safety bills.
+First elected to the state Legislature in 2012, MacEwen has been a staunch conservative voice in Olympia, including opposing clean energy initiatives, resources for Washington students, protections for local wildlife, and commonsense gun safety bills.
 In addition, MacEwen voted against an abortion shield law that protects Washington state health care workers when they provide abortion care to patients from Washington and from out of state.
 MacEwen's long voting record in Olympia makes it clear that he is far out of step with local voters.

 We recommend Emily Randall due to her strong track record of community advocacy and broad support from progressive leaders across the district.

-Sen. Emily Randall is running on a progressive and community-forward platform for retiring Rep. Derek Kilmer’s seat representing the 6th Congressional District in the U.S. House.
+State Sen. Emily Randall is running on a progressive and community-forward platform for retiring Rep. Derek Kilmer’s seat representing the 6th Congressional District in the U.S. House.
 Since joining the Legislature in 2019, Randall has been one of the most outspoken advocates of reproductive freedom and accessible health care for all.
 Before serving in elected office, she worked for a number of social justice-focused nonprofits, including Planned Parenthood.

 In her first term in Olympia, Randall worked to expand health care access, reform the tax code, and raise the minimum wage for working people with disabilities.
 This term, she helped achieve major progressive victories through her leadership on bills to expand eligibility for financial aid programs, increase access to HIV treatment, and protect the privacy of patients receiving ultrasounds.
 Now, Randall is running to be a champion for accessible health care, working people, and a healthy environment.
 She wants to take measures to address climate change including investing in clean energy and green infrastructure.
 Randall wants to bring down the cost of American health care by expanding Medicaid, strengthening the Affordable Care Act, and making prescription drugs more affordable.
 She also has plans to strengthen our democracy, improve the quality of public education, and safeguard reproductive freedom.

 Republican state Senator Drew MacEwen is also in this race.
-First elected to the state legislature in 2012, MacEwen has been a staunch conservative voice in Olympia, including opposing clean energy initiatives, resources for Washington students, protections for local wildlife, and commonsense gun safety bills.
+First elected to the state Legislature in 2012, MacEwen has been a staunch conservative voice in Olympia, including opposing clean energy initiatives, resources for Washington students, protections for local wildlife, and commonsense gun safety bills.
 In addition, MacEwen voted against an abortion shield law that protects Washington state health care workers when they provide abortion care to patients from Washington and from out of state.
 MacEwen's long voting record in Olympia makes it clear that he is far out of step with local voters.

 We recommend Emily Randall due to her strong track record of community advocacy and broad support from progressive leaders across the district.